uta-jks83720/elevatorSimulator/README.md

 Think of this system as 3 parts:

-a.
-The elevator GUI, which provides a way to provide stimulus (events) to the system.
+1. The elevator GUI, which provides a way to provide stimulus (events) to the system.
 It is coded in the C++ language.
 A majority was created using the fltk gui layout program known as 'fluid'.
-b.
-The elevator, which simulates the physical elevator.
+2. The elevator, which simulates the physical elevator.
 This is coded in the C programming language.
-c.
-The elevator controller, which controls the physical elevator based upon the inputs recieved.
+3. The elevator controller, which controls the physical elevator based upon the inputs recieved.
 It is coded in the C language.

 to change the UI: